Caleb-Hurst/bernard_browser_agent/Readme.md

 Enter your instruction: Go to Wikipedia, search for "artificial intelligence ethics", find the main concerns section, and summarize the key points

 # Online Shopping Assistant
-Enter your instruction: Search for a mid-range laptop on Amazon with at least 16GB RAM, buy the best valued and rated laptop.
+uEnter your instruction: Search for a mid-range laptop on Amazon with at least 16GB RAM, sort by customer ratings, and tell me the top three options with their prices

 # News Aggregation
 Enter your instruction: Visit three major news sites, find articles about climate change from the past week, and create a summary of the main developments